 The tunnel: Although popular myth of the area maintains that there was an underground tunnel in the basement of Prospect Place, the reality is that the restoration project has yet to discover one.
 There is a sub-floor pit refrigeration system that could easily be mistaken for a tunnel and could have been used for emergency egress in case of a home invasion by bounty hunters.
 In the case of the “Underground Railroad” the word underground simply refers to a clandestine activity and does not always denote the presence of an actual tunnel.
 Although some homes did indeed have tunnels and hidden passages, Prospect Place seems, unfortunately, not to be among them.

 It is very likely that many abolitionist meetings took place in the Gentlemen’s Parlor of Prospect Place in the 1850's and 1860's.
 It is also likely that Mr. Nelson T. Gant may have been a regular guest.
 Mr. Gant was a former Virginia slave from Loudon County who had been given his freedom on the death of his master.
 Mr. Gant had moved to Ohio and started an orchard and coal mining operation in Zanesville.
 From these ventures he became a millionaire and a very important local conductor on the “Underground Railroad.”
-Another famous abolitionist to be entertained in Prospect Place, although we do not have written evidence, may have been President Abraham Lincoln.
-Both family stories and local folklore support this.
+Though local and family lore suggest Abraham Lincoln was also a visitor to the mansion, we have yet to substantiate this legend.

 Download a free copy of our in house history text here: